akuklev/HOCC/lin-types.md

 An endpoint can return another endpoints.
 For example, consider the following interface:
 ```
-random-number-generator : (\n : ℕ) ⊸ (𝟙 ⊸ Fin(100))^n
+random-number-generator : (\n : ℕ) ⊸ (𝟙 ⊸ Fin(100))ⁿ
 ```

 Given a natural number `n` it generates `n` independent endpoints, each of them has a trivial request type (the type `𝟙` with the single inhabitant `() : 𝟙`, and returns a number between 0 and 99 when invoked).

-Endpoint factory has the type `!I`.
-It produces any number of independent endpoints of identical interface.
+Endpoint factory has the type denoted `!I`.
+It produces any number of independent endpoints of identical type.
 A variable of a type `x : !I` is not single-use any more, it is allowed to be used any number of times.
 For value types `A` and `B`, the types `A → B` and `!A ⊸ B` are equivalent.

 By returning a single endpoint as part of the responce, endpoints can represent communication